yyhyap/yyhyap/README.md

 ### Hi there, I'm Yap Yong Heng 👋

-## I'm a Full Stack Developer!!

-- 🔭 I’m interested in full stack web development with modern technologies!
-- 🌱 I’m currently learning everything
+- 🔭 Im a gopher and still learning other modern technolgies
-- 🥅 2022 Goals: Learn more about blockchain technologies
+- 🥅 2023 Goals: Learn more about Go and Rust
-- ⚡ Fun fact: I love to play badminton and computer games
+- ⚡ Fun fact: I love to play badminton

 ### Connect with me: